Improving Subgraph Representation Learning via Multi-View Augmentation: Introduction

 In summary, this work makes the following contributions: \begin{itemize} \item This work proposes a novel multi-view augmentation strategy to improve the accuracy of subgraph-based learning tasks.
-This is the first work that explores the benefits of graph augmentation techniques in subgraph representation learning.

-\item The proposed multi-view augmentation strategy dynamically binds augmented subgraph views to the whole graph to decrease exaggerated GPU resource consumption in order to achieve both high training efficiency and improved task accuracy.
+This study is the first to explore the benefits of graph augmentation techniques in subgraph representation learning. \item The proposed multi-view augmentation strategy dynamically binds augmented subgraph views to the whole graph to drop exaggerated GPU resource consumption in order to achieve highly-improved training efficiency and task accuracy. \item Empirical evaluations on three subgraph datasets demonstrate that our augmentation approach can improve existing subgraph representation learning by 0.3\%--2.9\% in accuracy, which is on average 1.1\% higher than general graph augmentation techniques DropEdge and GAug-M.